Photo credit: M. Thibault.

 The project “Enhancing the conservation of coastal wetlands in the Mediterranean Basin” will run until 2022, thanks to the financial support of the MAVA Foundation.
 It brings together more than 30 partners in 10 countries, and has the following objectives:

-• Reduce threats that affect coastal wetlands and related marine habitats
+• Reduce threats to coastal wetlands and related marine habitats.

 These objectives will be achieved by:

-• Raising awareness on the importance and value of coastal wetlands
+• Raising awareness of the importance and value of coastal wetlands.

-Local communities, public authorities at the local, regional and national level, wetland and territorial managers, private sector.
+Public authorities at the local, regional and national levels

 - Build a strong Mediterranean Wetlands Partnership.